-Studies both human and animal influenza viruses in the laboratory to better understand the characteristics of these viruses, including conducting genetic sequencing on more than 6,000 viruses each year.
+Studies both human and animal influenza viruses in the laboratory to better understand the characteristics of these viruses, including conducting genetic sequencing on between 4,000 and 7,000 viruses each year.

 Improving testing and diagnostic tools

 Develops and distributes tests and supplies materials to state, local, territorial, and international laboratories so they can detect and characterize influenza viruses.